For the first time, the hero known as Mr. Terrific gets his own comic beginning next week.

-The character was previously associated with the Justice Society of America, but that team is getting a separate treatment in a later comic by James Robinson and Nicola Scott.last time Newsarama spoke to Wallace about the new series, DC has confirmed that Karen Starr will also star in the book.
+The character was previously associated with the Justice Society of America, but that team is getting a separate treatment in a later comic by James Robinson and Nicola Scott.But one other former JSA member will show up.
+Since the last time Newsarama spoke to Wallace about the new series, DC has confirmed that Karen Starr will also star in the book.
 In the past, she wore the mantle "Power Girl," but there's no word what her role will be in Mister Terrific.

 As we continue our "New 52 Take 2" series, Newsarama talked with Wallace to ask a few follow-up questions.

 Newsarama: Is there anything you couldn't talk about or detail before, when we first talked about Mr. Terrific, that you can tell readers now?

 Eric Wallace: The biggest element of Mister Terrific that I couldn’t talk about before involves Karen Starr.
 Her appearance in the series was supposed to be a surprise.
 Readers were supposed to open up our first issue in September and go, “Whoa!
 Karen Starr?
 What’s she doing here?!”
 So you can imagine my shock when a fan told me he already knew about her presence in the book during a DC panel at SDCC.
 I was so stunned that I asked the fan, “Uh, how did you know about that?!”
 Apparently, somehow word had gotten out the previous day.
 Oh, well.
 That’s Comic Con!
 But you know, it’s probably for the best.
 Keeping that secret was really driving me up the wall.